 For native and local Washingtonians, it comes as no surprise that the Nation’s Capitol ranks among the country’s priciest dining cities.
 Neighborhood boroughs are stuffed with Michelin Star restaurants, fine-dining coastal tapas bars, and wood-fire pizza picked right from the streets of Italy and dropped in a city that brightly captures the soul of diverse cookery.

 But true locals know, you don’t need to spend a ton to enjoy a noteworthy meal.
 The real secret?
-An unfussy and budget-friendly lunch may be key to discovering the heart of this amazing culinary city.
+Best cheap eats Washington DC has to offer may be the key to discovering the heart of this amazing culinary city.
+Unfussy and budget-friendly options abound, offering a delicious glimpse into D.C.’s vibrant food scene without breaking the bank.

 Colada Shop

 Nearly every local food write-up mentions Colada Shop’s groovy atmosphere and fashionable Cuban delicacies.
-At both DC locations (The Wharf and 14th Street), midday snackers can indulge in a $10 empanada trio or an all-day ‘breakfast sandwich’ for under that.
-Other sandwich and bowl mains are just a few dollars more.
+With two locations in DC (The Wharf and 14th Street), happy hour brings options like a $10 empanada trio or an all-day ‘breakfast sandwich’ for under that.
+Other sandwich and bowl mains are just a few dollars more, making it one of the best cheap lunches near me in DC.

 P.S.
 Colada Shop has one of the best hot chocolates in D.C.